Disclaimer: This post contains affiliate links in which I receive commissions. The reviews and opinions expressed in this article are my own.

 On Etsy, once you sign in as a seller on their platform, you can add items that you are selling to the millions of items present in their marketplace.
 You get your domain like in Shopify too.

 However, if you want to sell on Etsy with your blog and website, you need to pay more.
+Over time this can add up, and if Etsy turns out to be too expensive for you, you should check out other similar platforms.
 It also has support to manage discounts and abandoned carts.
 Unlike Shopify, however, you can only make small changes like featuring products and changing logos.

 Aside from that, if you paid more for your Etsy Pattern subscription, you can only choose among ten more templates for your website compared to Shopify’s over 70 templates right off the bat.